fakrij/tradingview_bulk_image_scraper/README.md

-v2 downloads pics from a list in public google spreadsheet and can zip files, next big thing: make it a web app
+v2 downloads pics from a list in public google spreadsheet and can zip files, next big thing: make it a web app v3 - allright, It is a working Flask web app, I just cant make it run on heroku :)